 The Trenhotel is Renfe's night train service, which serves national and international routes in Portugal.
 The trains offer three classes with different levels of comfort for the beds and seats – Turista (Second Class), Preferente (First Class) and Gran Confort or Gran Clase.
 There are six different Trenhotel routes – Galicia (Barcelona – Vigo), Rosalía de Castro (Barcelona – A Coruña), Rías Gallegas (Madrid – Pontevedra), Atlántico (Madrid – Ferrol), Lusitania (Madrid – Lisbon) and Surexpreso (Irun – Lisbon).

-The average journey time between Madrid and Lisbon is 10 hours and 51 minutes and the fastest journey time is 10 hours and 47 minutes.
-On an average weekday, there are 2 trains per day travelling from Madrid to Lisbon.
-The journey time may be longer on weekends and holidays; use our journey planner on this page to search for a specific travel date.
+The average journey time by train between Madrid and Lisbon is 11 hours and 5 minutes, with around 1 train per day.
+The journey time may be longer on weekends and holidays, so use our Journey Planner on this page to search for a specific travel date.

 The fastest journey time by train from Madrid to Lisbon is 11 hours and 5 minutes.

 Train tickets from Madrid to Lisbon can start from as little as €25 when you book in advance and are usually more expensive when purchased on the day.
 Prices can also vary depending the time of day, route and class you book.

 No, there are no direct train services from Madrid to Lisbon.
 Travelling from Madrid to Lisbon by train will require a minimum of 3 changes.

 The first train from Madrid to Lisbon leaves at 10:15.
 Times and services may vary during weekends and holidays.